13 unmissable World Heritage Sites in the Netherlands to visit

 The unique house has a speaking tube that lets you talk to visitors at the door without going downstairs!
 Image: Basvb/Wikimedia Commons/ CC3.0

-Schröder played an important role in the design process because she knew she wanted it to be simple, spacious, and free.
 She asked for it to be designed without walls — not to constrain her or hide the truth of her emotional life with her three children.

-She wanted fluidity and a connection between the inside and outside, to mirror their new commitment to openness.
+She wanted fluidity and a connection between the inside and outside to mirror their new commitment to openness.

 READ MORE | Mondriaan and Rietveld: Finding ‘De Stijl’ in Amersfoort

-Mrs Schröder lived in the house until she died in 1985.
-The house was restored by Bertus Mulder and is now a museum where you can find out more about her life and the Dutch artistic movement De Stijl, of which the Rietveld Schröder House is an embodiment.
+Bertus Mulder restored it and turned it into a museum where visitors can learn more about her life and the Dutch artistic movement De Stijl, of which the Rietveld Schröder House is an embodiment.

 8. The natural Wadden Sea